brushmyskills/springboot-security-mysql/README.md

-## Spring Security Using Mysql Authorization in a Spring Boot App
+## Spring Security Using Mysql in a Spring Boot App
 Spring boot application authentication &amp; authorization using Spring security with MySql Database

 - Spring Security's login page for capturing user login details.